dbrown499/winter-2025-technical-interview-practice/lesson30-recursion/README.md

 ### Written Question
 In your own words, explain the difference between a recursive solution and an iterative solution.
 Provide a simple example where recursion might be more intuitive than iteration.

+While iteration explicitly updates and stores values in variables, recursion implicitly stores data on the call stack, which can lead to higher memory usage.

+Recursion is like following a trail of breadcrumbs in a maze—you take a step forward (calling the function), leaving a breadcrumb behind (storing the previous state).
+If you hit a dead end (base case), you backtrack by following the breadcrumbs (returning values) until you reach the start again with the final solution.
+Iteration, on the other hand, is like rolling up a ball of yarn as you walk through the maze—each step builds directly on the last without needing to backtrack, making it more memory-efficient but sometimes harder to visualize for naturally nested problems like tree structures or divide-and-conquer algorithms.

 ## Lecture Content (20 minutes)

 ### What is Recursion?